 The rugged material of the AdvancedFrame is built to withstand the test of time without ripping or puncturing.
 That’s especially important for people who are going to be putting out in gravel areas around rivers.
 Many fabric models can’t handle gravel push-offs.
 Previous buyers said that every construction element from the fabric shell to the internal valves, was sturdy and reliable.

 A number of reviewers were pleasantly surprised at the quality of customer service at Advanced Elements.
-Questions, complaints, and requests were met with helpful and prompt responses, and most were able to resolve their issues without much hassle.
+Questions, complaints, and requests were met with helpful and prompt responses, and most buyers who ran into trouble were able to resolve their issues without much hassle.

 For top performance in the water, owners recommend purchasing the Advanced Elements “backbone.”
 The backbone is a metal bar that can be placed along the floor of the boat to improve speed and tracking.
 We put this in the “Con” category because an extra purchase is required to achieve peak performance with this model.

-The AdvancedFrame is our top pick because it offers the portability of a inflatable model with the performance of a hardshell.
+The AdvancedFrame is our top pick for the average paddler because it offers the portability of a inflatable model with the performance of a hardshell.
 With durable construction, solid speed and tracking, and an easy setup, this one will give you years of enjoyment on the water.

 The AdvancedFrame earns high praise from nearly every reviewer, many of whom have owned their kayaks for many years.
 If you’re looking for an affordable inflatable kayak that can keep pace with hardshell models, we strongly recommend the the AE1012-R AdvancedFrame.

 Quick take: Luxury and longevity.

 Our top quality pick is the Aire Lynx II.
 It’s one of the more expensive models on the market, but it’s well worth the investment.